 Is there a deadline for applications?

-You’ll join over 300 passionate Christians, who share your heart for the poor, at CAP’s lively head office, Jubilee Mill, in Bradford.
-Here you’ll spend your time working as a key member within part of a department of the charity.
-Once a week you’ll also take advantage of seminars, coaching and input from the leadership team on development days with others on the programme.
+You’ll join over 300 passionate Christians who share your heart for the poor at CAP’s head office, Jubilee Mill, in Bradford*.
+You'll spend your time working as a key member of a specific department within the charity.
+You will get to take advantage of seminars, coaching and input from the leadership team on development days, with others on the Internship.